 This feast commemorates all the saints in heaven and I feel like I’m so far away from being a saint.
 I want to be a saint though!
 I try really hard to not sin.
-In fact, I know the Ten Commandments about as well as I know the lyrics to “As Long As You Love Me.”
-So . . . very well.
+In fact, I know the Ten Commandments about as well as I know the lyrics to “Shake it Off.”
+So… very well.

 But something has been bothering me lately.
 Sainthood is difficult.
-I keep thinking about how if we only avoid the obvious sins, we’re just “good” people.
-I think if you only follow the “don’t” list you stay on the “lukewarm and mediocre” list.
+I keep thinking about how if I only avoid sin, that only makes me a moderately good person.
+I think if I only follow the “don’t” list I stay on the “lukewarm and mediocre” list.

 She said, “These are the moments that make us saints.”

-Maybe you’re committed to purity and you’re not going have sex with your girlfriend or boyfriend – but don’t even sleep in the same bed!
-Don’t sleep in the same bedroom or under the same roof!
+Maybe you’re committed to purity and you’re not going have sex with your girlfriend or boyfriend — but what if you don’t even sleep in the same bed!
+Don’t even sleep in the same bedroom or under the same roof!

-Maybe you’re not going to drink underage – but don’t even go to a party with underage drinking!
+Maybe you’re not going to drink underage — but what if you decide to not even attend a party with underage drinking!

-Maybe you’re not going to make out with a stranger – but don’t text someone just for attention!
+Maybe you’re not going to make out with a stranger — but don’t even flirt-text someone just for attention!